IDG-Kinase/darkkinasekb/README.md

 # Dark Kinase Knowledgebase
-This is the source code for the Dark Kinase Knowledgebase available through [https://darkkinome.org](darkkinome.org).
-This website summarises and displays some of the work created through the [https://druggablegenome.net/](Illuminating the Druggable Genome) NIH program dedicated to working on understudied kinases.
+This is the source code for the Dark Kinase Knowledgebase available through [darkkinome.org](https://darkkinome.org).
+This website summarises and displays some of the work created through the [Illuminating the Druggable Genome](https://druggablegenome.net/) NIH program dedicated to working on understudied kinases.

-The website uses the Perl framework [https://perldancer.org/](Dancer) as a backend to serve pages.
+The website uses the Perl framework [Dancer](https://perldancer.org/) as a backend to serve pages with [Bootstrap](https://getbootstrap.com/) used to design the pages.
 If you would like to start a testing server to see a local copy of the website, you can use this command from the "public" directory:

 ```
 plackup -R ../lib/ ../bin/app.psgi